appfuzzer-study/appfuzzer-study/Emma-Tutorial.md

-In this tutorial, we demonstrate how to use Emma to instrument a jar or an APK file.
+In this tutorial, we demonstrate how to use Emma to instrument a jar or an app.

 # Emma